Last Updated on

 Do all the best wine pairings with spaghetti come with Italy?
 Not necessarily.
-While some suggested wine pairings will in fact be Italian, we’re going to focus more on other components that impact wine with food pairings as a whole, including but not limited to: level of acidity, level of tannins, grape variety, and flavor notes, among others.
+While some suggested wine pairings will, in fact, be Italian, we’re going to focus more on other components that impact wine with food pairings as a whole, including but not limited to: level of acidity, level of tannins, grape variety, and flavour notes, among others.

 The best wine with spaghetti pairings will complement and enhance the spaghetti dish itself.

 Is there anything I need to keep in mind when it comes to general wine pairings with pasta-based dishes?
 While there is no one hard and fast rule for pasta and wine pairings in general, keep in mind that pasta will feel a bit starchier and heavier, but also tends to take on the flavour of whatever sauces accompany it.

 Of course, spaghetti is a lighter pasta, but nonetheless, as a base it is fairly neutral, meaning that it’s natural to pair with a variety of wines.